ehayoz/Gotthard-Traffic-Jam/README.md

 # MATLAB Fall 2014 – Research Plan (Template)
 (text between brackets to be removed)

-> * Group Name: (be creative!)
+> * Group Name:
-> * Group participants names: (alphabetically sorted by last name)
+> * Group participants names: Eric Hayoz, Janick Zwyssig
-> * Project Title: (can be changed later)
+> * Project Title: Gotthard Traffic Jam

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+Traffic is something every one of us faces in daily life.
+We want to model the traffic situation in front of the Gotthard-Strassentunnel at Göschnenen/UR.
+A further goal would be to optimize the current situation.

 ## The Model